aleeza219/CSC3320/Assignments/Exams/exam 1/README.md

 question 4: Run script ./phonebook.sh
 This program will guide user to perform functions of displaying, searching, adding, editing, or deleting contacts in phonebook.
 After user is done with above functions, he can also exit program.

+question 5: answers are given in pdf file.

+Note: Sceennshots of Output of every question are also given in pdf file.